visionxiang/awesome-salient-object-detection/README.md

 # Salient Object Detection

-A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SODs (e.g., RGB-D SOD).
-We will keep updating it.
+🔥 A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SODs (e.g., RGB-D/RGB-T SOD).

-:heavy_exclamation_mark:Updated 2024-06-19.
+:heavy_exclamation_mark:Updated at 2024-06-19.

 --------------------------------------------------------------------------------------